sgrouples/rogue-fsqio/README.md

 # Rogue

-Rogue is a type-safe internal Scala DSL for constructing and executing find and modify commands against MongoDB in the Lift web framework.
-Originally developed by [Foursquare](http://github.com/foursquare/rogue), then re-published as part of Foursquare [monorepo]((http://github.com/foursquare/fsqio)
+Rogue is a type-safe internal Scala DSL for constructing and executing find and modify commands in MongoDB.
+Originally developed by [Foursquare](http://github.com/foursquare/rogue), then re-published as a part of Foursquare [monorepo]((http://github.com/foursquare/fsqio)

 #Sgrouples changes to the original

-1. Mongo java [driver](http://mongodb.github.io/mongo-java-driver/) updated to version 3.6.x to support MongoDB version 3.2 and up
+1. Mongo scala [driver](http://mongodb.github.io/mongo-java-driver/) - updated to version 4.3.x to support MongoDB version 3.2 and up
 2. Support for non-blocking IO via async functions like `getAsync`, `fetchAsync` etc.
-   Note that for really non-blocking io, you need to use MongoDB version 3.2 and higher, as earlier versions of Mongo don't have non-blocking protocol implemented, and in effect connection pool will be exhausted anyway
-3. Spindle support is not implemented, as we don't use it internally
+   Note that for really non-blocking io, using reactive drive
-4. Build is standard sbt instead of pants
+3. Build is standard sbt instead of pants

 #Building and installing
 Standard sbt build, so just `sbt package; sbt publish-local` is enough.

 #Usage - shapeless version